valeriangalliat/blog/2024/04/gocryptfs-macos-macfuse.md

-**Note:** gocryptfs and SSHFS can't be installed from Homebrew's main registry anymore [because](https://github.com/Homebrew/homebrew-core/pull/74812#issuecomment-826895526) they depend on macFUSE, which is not open source.
+**Note:** gocryptfs and SSHFS can't be installed from Homebrew's main registry anymore [because](https://github.com/Homebrew/homebrew-core/pull/74812#issuecomment-826895526) they depend on macFUSE, which is not open-source.

 This is why the above command installs from [this repository](https://github.com/gromgit/homebrew-fuse), which hosts the Homebrew formulas that depend on FUSE that were dropped